xlsrln/cat/index.md

 #

+**Season 1 is finished!**

+See information at the [season 1 info page](s1/s1_index.md)

+#

 **CAT 2022 season finals will be held on saturday 3rd of december, 15:00 UTC**

 This event will include a prize ceremony, announcements, and some live rally competition on stages we've done in the season..
 (Not a part of the championship, but just for fun.)
 Format and details will be presented later.

-#

-**Three reminders**

-1. Rally sardinia (and thus CAT Season 1) is entering its final week!
-Make sure to submit your runs! [submission form](https://forms.gle/YAPAzEcLxwBUjXGW9)

-2. The live event on the 4th of December!
-To nominate someone for cool cat of the year go to the form [here](https://forms.gle/wqjyy4KV3YxsmKN36)

-3. Survey for CAT Season 2 [here](https://forms.gle/qMjYpCJQR4mezn3o8)

 #